Miami Ad School: The Underground Library

+Other Campaigns

+In 2012, Miami Ad School New York students created an unsanctioned guerrilla installation of American-flag crosswalks across SoHo, the Financial District and Williamsburg, Brooklyn, to mark the anniversary of September 11.
+The crosswalks — painted with red and white stripes, white stars on blue, and the words “Live For Today 9/11” — were intended to "symbolize unity and remembrance" through everyday urban space.
+While short-lived, the project anticipated a wider movement of crosswalk art later adopted by cities as part of public art and placemaking initiatives.

 In 2011, students developed a marketing campaign for a Russian vodka brand involving a virtual "Russian roulette," where four participants would provide their Facebook login details, with the "loser" having his Facebook account permanently deleted, and the "winners" being entered in a sweepstakes to win a trip to Russia.

 In 2007, the school advertised its own programs by creating a magazine ad containing perforated trading cards representing famous advertising industry people, and in 2010 it did so by creating its own bottled water brand, named "Smudge Slobber" after the founder's dog.